RasPiAI/RasPiAI/README.md

    - Check the status of the Raspberry Pi with `iw dev wlan0 info`.
 The problem exists when there is "managed" next to the type instead of "AP".
    - Configure automatic restart of hostapd.
 To do this, "always" must be added to "Restart=" under `sudo nano /lib/systemd/system/hostapd.service` or `sudo nano
      /etc/systemd/system/hostapd.service`.
-   - Deactivate the NetworkManager.
-To do this, execute the commands `sudo systemctl stop NetworkManager` and `sudo systemctl disable NetworkManager`.
-   - Activate and start hostapd again to reconfigure the services.
-To do this, you must enter the following in sequence: `sudo systemctl stop hostapd`, `sudo systemctl unmask hostapd`, `sudo systemctl enable hostapd` and `sudo systemctl start hostapd`.
+   - Restart hostapad with the following commands: `sudo systemctl unmask hostapd`, `sudo systemctl start hostapd`, `sudo systemctl enable hostapd`.
    - Reboot the Raspberry Pi with `sudo reboot`.
    - Check the status of the Raspberry Pi again with `iw dev wlan0 info`.
 Now "AP" should appear next to the type.
    - The WLAN with the name RasPiAI should now be active.